jjovelc/HubbardB_JovelJ_CRISPR/sunZhang/GUIDEseq_cutting-nicking_Aug2025/README.md

 **Note:** This will download a ZIP file containing the HTML protocol.
 After downloading:
 1. **Extract the ZIP file** to get the HTML file
-2. **Open the extracted .html file** in your web browser for proper formatting
+2. **Open the extracted .html file**, just double-click to open in your web browser for proper formatting

 ## Overview
 This repository contains analysis scripts and documentation for GUIDE-seq experiments investigating Cas9 cutting efficiency, ODN tag incorporation, and Cas9 nickase high-throughput in vitro library analysis.